Top 5 Hallmark Channel Movies You Can’t Miss This Holiday Season

 As 2020 draws to a close, Hallmark has busted out 40 new holiday movies for the season.
 Hallmark Channel features 23 brand new “Countdown to Christmas” original films, while the Hallmark Movies & Mysteries will release 17 films in their “Miracles of Christmas” schedule.

-The lineup also includes some pretty diverse offerings for some riveting tv.
+The lineup also includes pretty diverse offerings for some riveting TV.

 1. Chateau Christmas (2020) – Rockin’ The Holidays